stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/quickstart.rst

   By default, the ``StormpathFilter`` is ordered as ``Ordered.HIGHEST_PRECEDENCE``, but if you have multiple filters with that same order value, you might have to change the order of the other filters as well.

-* you're using the ``spring-boot-starter-parent`` as a ``parent`` and you are seeing the wrong version of Spring Security.
+* you're using the ``spring-boot-starter-parent`` as a ``parent`` and you are getting errors related to Spring Security.
 The current release of the ``spring-boot-starter-parent`` uses Spring Security, version 3.2.8.
-The ``stormpath-default-spring-boot-starter`` needs Spring Security, version 4.0.x.
-An easy solution is to override the Spring Security version in your ``pom.xml``
+The ``stormpath-default-spring-boot-starter`` relies on Spring Security, version 4.0.x.
+There is a simple solution to this, which is to override the Spring Security version in your ``pom.xml``

   .. code-block:: xml
       :emphasize-lines: 15